 The Kruger Bungalow Safari package includes game drives, safari guides, park entry fees, meals and drinks showed on the itinerary and an optional Panorama Route day trip.
 Excellent value for an exciting Kruger National Park experience!

 Entering the vast Kruger reserve we make our way to Berg-en-Dal Rest Camp in the far south-western region.
 Berg-en-Dal is located along the banks of Matjulu Spruit and is the only Kruger camp set in a hilly environment.
 The game viewing begins as soon as we enter the gates of this diverse game park, heading to Berg-en-Dal, one of the newer rest camps inside Kruger National Park.
+We arrive at our rest camp between 15h00 and 16h00 this afternoon, in time for our first sunset game drive.

-Upon arrival at the rest camp your safari guide will help you check into your air-conditioned, en suite bungalow accommodation inside Kruger National Park, one of Africa's top Big Five national parks.
+Upon arrival at the rest camp, your safari guide will help you check into your air-conditioned, en suite bungalow accommodation inside Kruger National Park, one of Africa's top Big Five national parks.
 The Kruger camps are all fenced in to protect visitors from the predators inhabiting the game park.
 Your safari guide will inform you of the game drive departure times and provide a brief orientation of the facilities at the rest camp, which features a shop, restaurant, internet café and swimming pool.

-After settling in at camp, we embark on our first game viewing adventure in the African bush, going in search of the abundant wildlife inhabiting this expansive park.
+Then we embark on our first game viewing adventure in the African bush, going in search of the abundant wildlife inhabiting this expansive park.

 This sunset drive is conducted by a SANParks game ranger in an official Kruger Park vehicle.
 It is not a private group game drive; which means other guests may join the drive.
 The advantage of taking a sunset game drive with SANParks is that the official rangers are allowed to return to camp after the normal gate closing times.
 The sunset game drive in Kruger Park is ideal for spotting nocturnal animals that become more active after dark.